 Then click Add.

 You have successfully added a Streamdata.io service instance to your environment.
 You can now click on Streamdata.io service and click manage.

 It will redirect you to Streamdata.io Portal where you have access to your dashboard provisioned with a default app.

 Click on the MyApp card.
-It will take you to a getting started page where you can make a first test using cURL and that provides you a quick access to the different client libraries & demos to integrate real-time streaming in your application.
+It will take you to a getting started page where you can make the first test using cURL and that provides you quick access to the different client libraries & demos to integrate real-time streaming in your application.

 Go to My APIs by clicking on the left menu entry.
 It should be empty, so let’s auto-provision an API by running the cURL request provided in the getting started guide.
 We are using a public API hosted by Streamdata.io which randomly generates data each time it is called.
-This API can be reached using following URL: http://stockmarket.streamdata.io/prices
+This API can be reached using the following URL.

-Once done, you should see a first entry like this:
+Once done, you should see the first entry like this: